Regular savings accounts

 A regular savings account might be a good option for you if you:

-• Want to get into the habit of saving a small amount each month
+- Want to get into the habit of saving each month

-You’ll need to be disciplined and commit to saving for it to work for you.
+You’ll need to be disciplined and commit to depositing a certain amount for a regular saver to work for you.
 A regular savings account probably isn’t a good idea if you can’t afford to set aside money each month.
-It’s also not the ideal place to keep emergency funds if you need to get your hands on your money quickly.

 How does a regular savings account work?

 Regular savings accounts are for putting away specific amounts each month for a fixed period.
-Each account will have slightly different requirements and some providers are stricter than others about sticking to the rules.
-But, typically:
+Accounts vary among providers, but typically:

-• With some accounts, you might have to save the same amount each month.
+- With some regular savings accounts, you might have to save the same amount each month.

-• Most regular savers only last for a limited period, most commonly a year.
+- Most regular savers only last for a limited period, often a year.

-• Some banks may close your account if you don’t make the required monthly deposit – others let you skip one or two months without penalty.
+- Some banks may close your regular savings account if you don’t make the required monthly deposit.
+Others will let you skip one or two months without a penalty.

-• Some allow you to take money out, but they might lower your interest rate – others don’t allow you to make any early withdrawals at all.
+- Some regular savers allow you to take money out, but they might lower your interest rate.
+Others don’t allow you to make any early withdrawals at all.

-It’s important to read the terms and conditions carefully before choosing the best monthly savings account for you, especially if:
+It’s important to read the terms and conditions carefully before deciding which is the best regular saver account for you.
+This is especially true if:

-• You may need access to your money while you’re saving.
+- You may need easy access to your money while you’re saving.

-If you’d prefer to have more flexibility in how much you save and when you can take the money out, an easy access savings account might be a better option for you.
+If you’d prefer to have a more flexible method of saving, an easy access savings account might be a better option.

 How much interest can I earn with a regular savings account?

-How can I get the best regular savings rates?
+How can I get the best regular saver rates?

-The top regular savings accounts are usually reserved for existing customers.
+The best regular savings accounts, with the highest interest rates, are usually reserved for existing customers.
 It’s one of the ways that banks and building societies reward loyalty.

 Regular saver accounts are ideal for maximising your returns in the short term.
-But other types of account will usually have much more generous limits for long-term saving.
-So always compare savings accounts and their features thoroughly before you decide which is right for you.
+But there are other account types that will have much more generous limits for long-term saving.

 How much do I have to save into a monthly savings plan?

-It depends on the account you choose.
-Most expect a minimum deposit of at least £10 a month, while some insist you save the same amount each month.
+How much you have to save depends on the regular savings account you choose.
+Most expect a minimum deposit of at least £10 a month, while some regular savers insist you put away the same amount each month.

-If you’re confident you can put in a decent amount each month, it’s worth looking for a bank that offers a higher monthly limit, even if the interest is slightly lower – better 1% AER (annual equivalent rate) on £500 than 2% AER on just £50.
+If you’re confident you can put in a decent monthly sum, it’s worth looking for a bank that offers a higher monthly limit, even if the interest is slightly lower.

-Some banks let you skip a couple of months without it affecting your interest – others might cut your interest or even close your account if you miss a monthly payment.
+Some banks let you skip a couple of months without it affecting your interest.
+Others might cut your interest or even close your regular savings account if you miss a monthly payment.

-What are the alternatives to a regular savings account?
+What are the alternatives to regular savings accounts?

 A regular savings account isn’t for everyone.
 If you want more flexibility and easy access to your money, while still earning interest, here are a few alternatives to consider:

-• Instant access savings account – interest rates are typically lower, but you can take your money out whenever you want.
+Instant access savings account – interest rates are typically lower than regular saver accounts, but you can take your money out whenever you want.

-• High interest current account – an everyday bank account with a debit card for spending that also pays you interest on your credit balance.
-You’ll usually have to pay in a certain amount each month to earn the rate though.
+High interest current account – an everyday bank account with a debit card for spending that also pays you interest on your credit balance.
+You’ll usually have to pay in a certain amount each month to earn the interest rate.

 Find out more about different ways to save.